 Horror games have an interesting lineage.
-Most gamers’ first real exposure to what we consider the template for “modern” horror was the original Resident Evil or perhaps Silent Hill.
+Most gamers’ first real exposure to what we consider the template for “modern” horror was the original Resident Evil or, perhaps, Silent Hill.
 However, even those games had clear influences.
 One was a somewhat obscure Japanese game called Sweet Home, but in terms of 3D horror, Alone in the Dark was an experience like nothing else.
 Based on the unique cosmic horror writing of H.P.
-Lovecraft, this series, unfortunately, saw a fast fall from grace in its sequels.
+Lovecraft, this series, unfortunately, saw a fast fall from grace with the arrival of its sequels.

-Despite a few leaks, most were still caught off guard by the announcement that Alone in the Dark would not only be coming back but be an apparent reboot of the series that aims to take it back to its survival-horror roots.
-There are nearly as many mysteries surrounding this revival of this historic IP as there are in its narrative, but we’ve braved the dark corners of the internet to bring you everything we know about Alone in the Dark.
+Despite a few leaks, most were still caught off guard by the announcement that Alone in the Dark would not only be coming back, but the new game would apparently be a reboot of the series that aims to take it back to its survival-horror roots.
+There are nearly as many mysteries surrounding the revival of this historic IP as there are in its narrative, but we’ve braved the dark corners of the internet to bring you everything we know about Alone in the Dark.

 Alone in the Dark is set to come exclusively to current-generation consoles, meaning PS5 and Xbox Series X/S, as well as PC.
 The Switch was not listed and likely will be left behind with the previous generation.

 The announcement of the reboot came with a full-reveal trailer to dissect.
 It opens with a haunting rendition of The House of the Rising Sun as a little girl hangs various dolls in her room.
 She sits on her bed and pulls a noose over her own head, though the other end isn’t tied to anything.

 We cut to various characters speaking about the area and people, along with some disturbing imagery.
 A man, who seems to be some kind of psychiatrist or doctor, asks about the main character’s “condition.”